Bolivia · South America

 In 2021, he spent four months living in Peru's Sacred Valley.
 Standing at Ollantaytambo, watching tourists from forty countries move through ruins that looked and felt like Bolivia, he understood: the gap between what Bolivia has and what the world knows about it is not a gap of geography.
 It is a gap of story.

 Into Bolivia is his attempt to close it.
-He returns to Bolivia twice a year.
 He knows where the buses do not go.
 He knows what the guidebooks cannot tell you and who to call when you get there.

 Calvin Korponai